If you're leaving home for Christmas keep your house festive by renting it out. Plus, you could make some extra cash

 Before setting your home up as a holiday destination, make sure your home insurance covers you.
 Some policies don’t provide protection for damage caused by paying guests, so we decided to create Admiral Host Insurance.

 Host insurance covers you for up to 90 days of home rental a year, and covers the same things as a normal home insurance policy.
-Admiral Host Insurance does however have a limit of £5,000 for theft, malicious damage and accidental damage to high risk items.
+Admiral Host Insurance does however have a limit of £5,000 for theft, malicious damage and accidental damage to high risk items collectively, unless they are kept in a locked safe or removed from the home.
 You can add host insurance on to your normal Admiral Home Insurance policy.

 Deck the halls - literally